r57zone/EasyNotes/README.md

 # EasyNotes
 ![](https://user-images.githubusercontent.com/9499881/100446367-1cd14000-30c8-11eb-8e82-335f134a8c95.png)

-Notes apps for Windows, Android and iOS, with direct local sync or web server sync.
+Note apps for Windows, Android and iOS, with direct local sync or web server sync.
 The server can be either a Windows application (you need to run it for synchronization) or your web server.
-View API can be [here](https://github.com/r57zone/EasyNotes/blob/master/API.md).
+The API documentation can be found [here](https://github.com/r57zone/EasyNotes/blob/master/API.md).

 ## Features
 The following languages ​​are supported: English, Russian, Chinese (Traditional), Spanish, Portuguese (Brazilian Portuguese), French, German, Japanese, Arabic, Italian and Korean.